waynewu6250/Multi-intent-dialoguer/README.md

 **Main Research:** <br>

-A new framework for natural language understanding modules in task-oriented dialgoue systems.
+A new framework for spoken language understanding in task-oriented dialgoue systems with a more real scenario.
 This research project mainly focuses on the motivations of understanding human utterances and machine interactions, then forming knowledge abstraction for downstream policy learning tasks.

 Mainly given a dialogue turn, it will return the updated **slot-values** and **satisfaction level**. <br>